thisisjihyun/interview/README.md

 Page Rendering
 - Considering scalability and SEO for a commercial website, I would consider implementing Server-Side Rendering or a hybrid solution, especially if the website needs to handle dynamic, customized parts.

+Scalablility in the future
+- I used the `type` field in the mock data to categorize products, which will serve as an indicator for future scalability of the application.
+This approach allows us to easily extend the product catalog by adding new types (e.g. roller skates).
+By assigning a specific type to each product, the application can dynamically filter and serve relevant products through different endpoints based on the provided type.
+- In terms of the file structure, I aimed to standardize it by using a generic product structure instead of specifying individual type names.
+This approach ensures reusability and flexibility, allowing the product structure to easily accommodate new types in the future.

 ## Improvements I could make
-- Implement E2E tests with Cypress.js from a user's perspective, as well as integration tests to validate interactions between different parts.
+- Implement E2E tests with Cypress.js from a user's perspective, as well as integration tests to validate interactions between different parts
-- Modularize components to make them more reusable (e.g. Input).
+- Modularize components to make them more reusable (e.g. Input)
-- Improve error handling to make it more user-friendly.
+- Improve error handling to make it more user-friendly
-- Focus on styling, responsive design, and accessibility improvements.
+- Focus on styling, responsive design, and accessibility improvements
-- Enhance validation (e.g. Input) and make it more user-friendly.
+- Enhance validation (e.g. Input) and make it more user-friendly
+- Enable direct access via URL.
+Currently, typing a URL like '/details/1' doesn't display anything as it can only be accessed from the main page